thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 In order to make this work, we've used transclusion in Angular 1.
-We don't need transclusion anymore, since Angular 2 makes use of Shadow DOM which is part of the Web Components specification.
-Shadow DOM comes with something called "Content Insertion Points", which lets us specify, where DOM from the outside world is projected in the Shadow DOM of the component.
+We don't need transclusion anymore, since Angular 2 makes use of Shadow DOM (Emulation) which is part of the Web Components specification.
+Shadow DOM comes with something called "Content Insertion Points" or "Content Projection", which lets us specify, where DOM from the outside world is projected in the Shadow DOM or view of the component.

-I know, it's hard to believe, but all we need to do is adding a `<content>` tag to our component template.
+I know, it's hard to believe, but all we need to do is adding a `<ng-content>` tag to our component template.

 {% highlight html %}
 {% raw %}
 ...
 <div class="zippy__content" [hidden]="!visible">
-  <content></content>
+  <ng-content></ng-content>
 </div>
 ...
 {% endraw %}
 {% endhighlight %}

-Angular 2 uses Shadow DOM (Emulation) by default, so we can just take advantage of that technology.
-It turns out that insertion points in Shadow DOM are even more powerful than transclusion in Angular.
-The `<content>` tag lets us define **which** DOM elements are projected.
+Angular 2 uses Shadow DOM (Emulation) by default, so we can just take advantage of that technology. <s>It turns out that insertion points in Shadow DOM are even more powerful than transclusion in Angular.</s> Angular 1.5 introduces multiple transclusion slots, so we can explicitly "pick" which DOM is going to be projected into our directive's template.
+The `<ng-content>` tag lets us define **which** DOM elements are projected too.
 If you want to learn more about Shadow DOM, I recommend the articles on [html5rocks.com](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/) or watch [this talk](https://www.youtube.com/watch?v=gSTNTXtQwaY) from ng-europe.

 ## Putting it all together